Your Battle Plan for Quitting Any Habit: A Practical and Strategic Guide

 Keep track of your progress, so you can see how far you've come.
 Use a journal, an app, or a good old-fashioned calendar to log your successes and setbacks.
 If you're quitting vaping, consider downloading the Quit Vaping app on IOS, which can help you track your progress and provide additional support.
 Celebrate your wins, no matter how small, and use your setbacks as learning opportunities.

 Don't forget to reward yourself for your hard work and progress.
+This is a long-term goal, so it is very important for you to set short term goals and each goal you hit take the time to celebrate!
 Treat yourself to a massage, a movie, or a day at the beach.
 You deserve it!

 Quitting a habit is not a sprint, it's a marathon.
 It takes time, effort, and patience.
 Some people may succeed on the first try, while others may stumble and fall a few times.
 But that's okay - setbacks are a natural part of the process.
 Just pick yourself up, dust yourself off, and keep moving forward.
-And remember, you're not alone.
+Each time you get back up and start again you are stronger than the time before and have learned new tools on your journey.
+Don't forget, you're not alone.
 There are plenty of people out there who have battled that alligator and won, and you can too!

 Remember, quitting a habit is a challenging journey, but with determination, support, and a solid plan, you can conquer that alligator and emerge victorious.
 Don't give up, keep pushing forward, and celebrate every step of the way.
 Good luck on your journey to a healthier, happier you!